Paul-Jean Toulet: Life and works

 Toulet's own novel Monsieur de Paur, homme public was inspired by Machen.
 Published in 1898 by Simonis Empis, it saw little success.
 In 1918, however, it was published again by the Éditions du Divan.
 This publishing company was owned by Toulet's admirer Henri Martineau, who also engaged in a correspondence with the author.

 Toulet died in Guéthary, Aquitaine, in September 1920.

+Several of his poems were set to music by Maurice Jaubert.